 1.4.
 Designs.
-More generally, it is natural to consider these question for uniform hypergraphs.
+More generally, it is natural to consider these questions for uniform hypergraphs.
 In particular, such decompositions give rise to combinatorial designs with arbitrary parameters.
-More precisely, let F, H be r-graphs (i.e. r-uniform hypergraphs) and let $K_n^r$ denote the complete r-graph on n vertices.
+More precisely, let F, H be r-graphs (i.e. r-uniform hypergraphs) and let K_n^r denote the complete r-graph on n vertices.
 An F-decomposition of H is a collection of copies of F in H such that every edge of H is contained in exactly one of these copies.
-A $(q, r, \lambda)$ -design of H is a collection of distinct copies of $K_q^r$ in H such that every edge of H is contained in exactly $\lambda$ of these copies.
-(When $\lambda = 1$ and $H = K_n^r$ , these are referred to as Steiner systems.)
+A (q, r, λ) -design of H is a collection of distinct copies of K_q^r in H such that every edge of H is contained in exactly λ of these copies.
+(When $\lambda = 1$ and $H = K_n^r$, these are referred to as Steiner systems.)

-The existence of $(q, r, \lambda)$ -designs of $K_n^r$ for fixed $q, r, \lambda$ was proved by Keevash [15] (subject to n satisfying the necessary divisibility conditions).
-Much more generally, he proved the existence of $(q, r, \lambda)$ -designs of H, where H is quasi-random (and dense).
-His proof is based on algebraic and probabilistic techniques (see [16] for an exposition of the triangle case and [18] for further discussions).
+The existence of (q, r, λ) -designs of K_n^r for fixed q, r, λ was proved by Keevash [17] (subject to n satisfying the necessary divisibility conditions).
+Much more generally, he proved the existence of (q, r, λ) -designs of H, where H is quasi-random (and dense).
+His proof is based on algebraic and probabilistic techniques (see [18] for an exposition of the triangle case and [20] for further discussions).

-A new proof (based on iterative absorption) of this result was given in [10].
-Moreover, [10] also provides bounds on the decomposition threshold of $K_q^r$ .
-These methods and results were extended to F-designs for arbitrary r-graphs F in [11].
-Further results (including the existence of resolvable designs and a new proof of the existence of F-designs) were subsequently proved by Keevash [17].
+A new proof (based on iterative absorption) of this result was given in [13].
+More generally, [13] proves the existence of F-designs for arbitrary r-graphs F and also provides bounds on the decomposition threshold of K_q^r as well as more general r-graphs F. Further results (including the existence of resolvable designs and a new proof of the existence of F-designs) were subsequently proved by Keevash [19].

 1.5.
 Iterative absorption.
 The main idea of the absorbing technique is quite natural: suppose we want to find some spanning structure in a graph or hypergraph, for instance a perfect matching, a Hamilton cycle, or an F-factor.
 In many such cases, it is much easier to find an 'almost-spanning' structure, e.g. a matching which covers almost all the vertices.
 The idea of the absorbing technique is that before finding the almost-spanning structure we set aside an absorbing structure which is capable of 'absorbing' the leftover vertices into the almost-spanning structure to obtain the desired spanning structure.
-Such an approach was introduced systematically in the influential paper by Rödl, Ruciński and Szemerédi [28] to prove an analogue of Dirac's theorem for 3-graphs (but goes back further than this, see e.g. the work of Krivelevich [21] on triangle factors in random graphs, and the result of Erdős, Gyárfás and Pyber [8] on vertex coverings with monochromatic cycles).
+Such an approach was introduced systematically in the influential paper by Rödl, Ruciński and Szemerédi [30] to prove an analogue of Dirac's theorem for 3-graphs (but goes back further than this, see e.g. the work of Krivelevich [23] on triangle factors in random graphs, and the result of Erdős, Gyárfás and Pyber [11] on vertex coverings with monochromatic cycles).
 Since then, the absorbing technique has been successfully applied to a wealth of problems concerning spanning structures.
 Of course, the success of the approach stands and falls with the ability to find this 'magic' absorbing structure.
 One key factor in this is the number of possible leftover configurations.
 Intuitively, the more possible leftover configurations there are, the more difficult it is to find an absorbing structure which can deal with all of them.
 Loosely speaking, this makes it much harder (if not impossible) to directly apply an absorbing technique for edge-decomposition problems (see e.g. [4, p.
 343] for a back-of-the-envelope calculation).